 As part of our business strategy, we have in the past and expect to continue to make investments in and/or acquire complementary companies, services or technologies.
 Our ability as an organization to acquire and integrate other companies, services or technologies in a successful manner in the future is not guaranteed.
 We may not be able to find suitable acquisition candidates, and we may not be able to complete such acquisitions on favorable terms, if at all.
 If we do complete acquisitions, we may not ultimately strengthen our competitive position or ability to achieve our business objectives, and any acquisitions we complete could be viewed negatively by our end-customers or investors.
 In addition, our due diligence may fail to identify all of the problems, liabilities or other shortcomings or challenges of an acquired business, product or technology, including issues related to intellectual property, product quality or product architecture, regulatory compliance practices, revenue recognition or other accounting practices or issues with employees or customers.
 If we are unsuccessful at integrating such acquisitions, or the technologies associated with such acquisitions, into our company, the revenue and results of operations of the combined company could be adversely affected.
 Any integration process may require significant time and resources, and we may not be able to manage the process successfully.
-We may not successfully evaluate or utilize the acquired technology or personnel, or accurately forecast the financial impact of an acquisition, each of which could adversely affect our financial condition and the market price of our Class A common stock.
+We may not successfully evaluate or utilize the acquired technology or personnel, or accurately forecast the financial impact of an acquisition transaction, causing unanticipated write-offs or accounting charges.
+We may have to pay cash, incur debt or issue equity securities to pay for any such acquisition, each of which could adversely affect our financial condition and the market price of our Class A common stock.
 The sale of equity or issuance of debt to finance any such acquisitions could result in dilution to our stockholders.
-The incurrence of indebtedness would result in increased fixed obligations and could also include covenants or other restrictions that would impede our ability to manage our operations.
+The incurrence of indebtedness would result in increased fixed obligations and co